British Journal of Medical and Health Research · Scientific Writing Guide

 Best Practices for Using Citation Styles

-· Use citation management software like EndNote, Zotero, or Mendeley.
+- Use citation management software such as EndNote, Zotero, or Mendeley.

-· Cite consistently in both in-text citations and reference list.
+- Maintain consistency in both in-text citations and reference lists.

 Conclusion